En Español (Spanish Version)

 website.
 Available at:

-Orloff MJ, Isenberg JL, et al. Randomized trial of emergency endoscopic slcerotherapy versus emergency portacaval shunt for acutely bleeding esophageal varices in cirrhosis.
+Orloff MJ, Isenberg JL, Wheeler HO, et al. Randomized trial of emergency endoscopic slcerotherapy versus emergency portacaval shunt for acutely bleeding esophageal varices in cirrhosis.

 J Am Coll Surg.